 ^Independent Venue Week

-The new song follows on from previous track, Asking For It, an intensely raw, highly personal number that has developed over the years.
+Previous songle, Asking For It, is an intensely raw, highly personal number that has developed over the years.
 The track, which is the first thing lead vocalist Roisin Nic Ghearailit wrote when attempting to process her experiences and feelings surrounding rape culture, is the first track to be released from the band’s debut album.

 Speaking of the track, lead singer Róisín goes on to state: